o3de/sig-docs-community/tools/o3de-doxygen/README.md

 To generate API References for Gems outside of `o3de`:

-1. Move the Gem's directory into the `Gems` directory of your local `o3de` clone.
+1. Move or copy the Gem's directory into the `Gems` directory of your local `o3de` clone.

+    To do this using the terminal in your Linux machine, run the following `cp` command with your specified paths.
+This copies the Gem into the `o3de/Gems/` directory.

+    ```shell
+    cp -r <path-to-gem> <path-to>/o3de/Gems
+    ```

 2. [Generate the Gems API](#gems-api).